Female CIOs expect bigger budget increases: Gartner

 The worldwide survey included responses from 2,810 CIOs, representing more than $397 billion in CIO IT budgets in 84 countries.
 Among the respondents to the 2015 Gartner CIO Agenda survey, 13.6% were women, Garter said.

-"While it's not entirely clear why this difference exists, further survey data indicates that female CIOs are more concerned about underinvestment in initiatives than male CIOs.
+"While it's not entirely clear why this difference exists, further survey data indicates that female CIOs are more concerned about underinvestment in risk initiatives than male CIOs.
 The risk data, combined with budget numbers, may indicate that female CIOs are more focused on the resource side of the digital equation than their male peers and are, therefore, requesting and accumulating more IT budget money."

 The survey findings underline the fact that a significant majority of CIOs of both genders believe that the digital world is creating new and additional risks in their environment, Gartner said However, the research house pointed out that female CIOs are significantly more likely to express concern that investments in risk management and risk management practices are not keeping up with new and higher levels of risk in a more digital world — 76%of female CIOs as opposed to 67%of males.